TheCharlatan/blockchain-parser/README.md

     pipenv run python main.py --help
 ```

 The help text should self-describe the usage of the parsers.
-Currently the
+The parsers read
-parsers read data directly from the fullnode database.
+data directly from the blockchain database.
+The blockchain-parser thus requires
+access to the directory where the blockchain database files are located.

 ### IDE integration